browserengineering/book/book/security.md

 However, new capabilities lead to new responsibilities.
 HTTP requests sent with `XMLHttpRequest` include cookies.
-This is by design: when you "like" something, the the server needs to associate the "like" to your account.
+This is by design: when you "like" something, the server needs to associate the "like" to your account.
 But it also means that `XMLHttpRequest` can access private data, and thus need to protect it.

 Let's imagine an attacker wants to know your username on our guest book server.
 When you're logged in, the guest book includes your